opentdf/platform/docs/configuration.md

 - `grpc`: The configuration for the grpc server.
   - `port`: The port number for the grpc server.
+  - `reflection`: Whether to enable reflection for the grpc server.
 - `http`: The configuration for the http server.
   - `port`: The port number for the http server.